Appealing Health Insurance Denials

 Speech-Language Pathology Related

 The health plan may conduct an internal review of the denial.
 If all levels of appeal are exhausted, and you still believe your treatment meets coverage definitions, consider taking the case to the external claim review level.
-Currently, 42 states have an external review process (go to the Kaiser Family Foundation's Consumer Guide to see each state's procedure and contact points).
+Currently, 42 states have an external review process (go to the Kaiser Family Foundation's website to see each state's procedure and contact points).

 Letters Sent by ASHA